graz-dev/website/content/en/blog/_posts/2025-12-17-kubernetes-v1-35-release/index.md

 This KEP introduces a mechanism where the `kubelet` enforces credential verification for cached images.
 Before allowing a Pod to use a locally cached image, the `kubelet` checks if the Pod has the valid credentials to pull it.
 This ensures that only authorized workloads can use private images, regardless of whether they are already present on the node, significantly hardening the security posture for shared clusters.

-In Kubernetes v1.35, this feature has graduated to Beta and is enabled by default.
+In Kubernetes v1.35, this feature has graduated to beta and is enabled by default.
 Users can still disable it by setting the `KubeletEnsureSecretPulledImages` feature gate to false.
 Additionally, the `imagePullCredentialsVerificationPolicy` flag allows operators to configure the desired security level, ranging from a mode that prioritizes backward compatibility to a strict enforcement mode that offers maximum security.

 This work was done as part of [KEP #2535](https://kep.k8s.io/2535) led by SIG Node.